You got an offer at Google. Congratulations! Now it’s time to maximize your offer.

 1.4.2 How does Google’s performance bonus work?

-Google also offers equity refreshers to employees who have been working at the company for at least one full year.
+Google offers equity refreshers to employees who have been working at the company for at least one full year.
 They do this as an incentive for them to stay.
-This video can help you understand better how Google’s equity refreshers work.

-You should ask about equity refreshers during your negotiations, but the vast majority of recruiters will shy away from sharing any details, which makes it a component that’s not negotiable in practice.
+You can ask about equity refreshers during your negotiations, but you’ll find that the vast majority of recruiters will shy away from sharing any details.

 1.6 Google’s benefits and perks (Not negotiable)